AJAX Pagination with PHP

 Process AJAX Pagination Request in PHP

-The following code reads all parameters like the current page, pagination-setting that are sent by an AJAX call.
-Based on these parameters PHP script calls pagination function to form AJAX response.
+The following code reads all parameters like the current page and pagination-setting sent by an AJAX call.
+Based on these parameters PHP script calls the pagination function to form an AJAX response.

 <?php